-Installing GX adapters in the 31E/2B
+Installing GX adapters in the 31E/2B with the power turned off

-Learn about installing GX adapters with the power turned off in the 7/30 (31E/2B) system.
+Learn how to install GX adapters in the 31E/2B system with the power turned off.

-Attention: If you are servicing a failing part, see the service procedures for "Removing GX adapters from the 31E/2B" on page 4 and "Replacing GX adapters in the 31E/2B" on page 9.
+Attention: If you are servicing a failing part, see the service procedures for "Removing GX adapters from the 31E/2B with the power turned off" on page 4 and "Replacing GX adapters in the 31E/2B with the power turned off" on page 9.
 This procedure is intended for installing a new adapter.